Benvenuti in Selko®. Questo sito è disponibile anche in italiano.

 Lameness in feedlot cattle

 Lameness of feedlot cattle is a multi-factorial problem.
 It is often resulting from conditions such as foot rot or digital dermatitis.
 Rumen acidosis and "leaky gut" as a result of hindgut acidosis can result in the release of inflammation mediators in the circulation.
 This can cause laminitis with white line defects of the claws, which can also cause lameness.
 Lameness in beef cattle not only affects animal welfare but also reduces feed intake and weight gain, leading to economic losses.
-Preventative measures include maintaining clean and dry pen conditions, regular hoof trimming, dietary measures to reduce the risk of rumen acidosis and hindgut acidosis leading to "leaky gut" and prompt treatment of any detected lameness.
+Preventative measures include maintaining clean and dry pen conditions, dietary measures to reduce the risk of rumen acidosis and hindgut acidosis leading to "leaky gut" and prompt treatment of any detected lameness.
 Providing well-designed feeding and watering areas that reduce the risk of injury and infection is also essential.

 The Treponema genus of bacteria has been implicated as a causative factor of bovine digital dermatitis (hairy warts).
 Treponema is shed in faeces.
 One of the factors that can have an impact on shedding is immunity status.
 A trial in dairy cows3,4 showed a reduction in relative abundance of Treponema in the faeces of 67% (see Figure 2).